How to Speak Formal English: Just Swap These Polite Words for Ones You Already Know!

 5. Write with Formal Greetings and Farewells

-Just like how you call others by their titles in a formal setting, as indicated in this FluentU YouTube video, you also use such titles when it comes to written correspondences.
+Just like how you call others by their titles in a formal setting, you also use such titles when it comes to written correspondences.

 In emails, letters, memos and other forms of official correspondence, you also need to make sure you’re addressing the recipient politely.